jpcsupplies/Lobby/README.txt

 [Server 7] [Server 8] [Server 9]

+On server 5, Players flying out the right size of your map would be sent to server 6.  etc.

 To use this feature:
-Create an LCD on a large station/ship block.
+Create an LCD, eg - on a large station/ship block.
+It shouldn't need to be powered so you could simply place a single block underground on a planet and place an LCD on each side and set that represents each exit direction.
+Just keep in mind cleanup tools may delete unpowered grids.

 NAME the LCD the desired direction of interstellar space.
 Eg.  [GW] or [GE] or [GN] or [GS] or [GU] or [GD]